Supervisor NVQ: Level 3 vs Level 4 – Which One Do I Need?

 The main difference between the two qualifications is the level of responsibility.

-Level 3 Occupational Work Supervision focuses on supervising a team within your own trade or work area.
+Level 3 NVQ Diploma in Occupational Work Supervision focuses on supervising a team within your own trade or work area.

-Level 4 Construction Site Supervision focuses on coordinating multiple trades and managing larger sections of a construction project.
+Level 4 NVQ Diploma in Construction Site Supervision focuses on coordinating multiple trades and managing larger sections of a construction project.

 Both qualifications are recognised routes to the Gold CSCS Supervisor Card.